gconnect/cartdev-kit/README.md

 - child_process
 - commander

-# Official Documentaion
+# Official CartesiKit Documentaion
-To read a more comprehensive version of this doc visit [here]()
+To read a more comprehensive version of this doc visit [here](https://africlab.gitbook.io/cartesikit)

 # Contributing Guide
 This will be provided soon